MicrosoftDocs/microsoft-salescopilot-docs/articles/deploy-sales-app-d365.md

 ## Step 1: Install the Sales agent in Outlook and Microsoft 365 Copilot

 [Install the Sales agent in Outlook and Microsoft 365 Copilot](install-sales-as-an-integrated-app.md)

+> [!NOTE]
+> Microsoft automatically installs the Sales agent for [eligible Dynamics 365 users](install-sales-app.md#automatic-installation-for-eligible-dynamics-365-users).
+If the app is already installed automatically for a user, you don't need to install it again for that user.
+Continue with Step 2 and complete the remaining configuration steps that apply to your organization.

 :::image type="content" source="media/sales-agent-deploy.png" alt-text="Screenshot of the Sales pane in the Microsoft 365 admin center, with the Deploy button highlighted.":::